garden-io/garden/docs/reference/providers/local-kubernetes.md

           # Ephemeral storage request in megabytes.
           ephemeralStorage:

+      # Resource requests and limits for the util pod for in-cluster builders.
+      # This pod is used to get, start, stop and inquire the status of the builds.
+      #
+      # This pod is created in each garden namespace.
+      util:
+        limits:
+          # CPU limit in millicpu.
+          cpu: 256

+          # Memory limit in megabytes.
+          memory: 512

+          # Ephemeral storage limit in megabytes.
+          ephemeralStorage:

+        requests:
+          # CPU request in millicpu.
+          cpu: 256

+          # Memory request in megabytes.
+          memory: 512

+          # Ephemeral storage request in megabytes.
+          ephemeralStorage:

     # Storage parameters to set for the in-cluster builder, container registry and code sync persistent volumes
     # (which are automatically installed and used when `buildMode` is `cluster-docker` or `kaniko`).
     #